-- Make sure that the drive guard is tightened securely before operating the snowmobile. - Never run the engine without the V-belt or with the drive guard removed.
+- Make sure that the drive guard is installed securely before operating the snowmobile. - Never run the engine with the V-belt or drive guard removed.

 Drive guard

 Check the drive guard mounts for damage.
 Make sure that the drive guard is firmly in place.